-See your respective DOS or OS/2 manual for further details on changing prompts, including prompt variables.
+See your DOS manual for further details on changing prompts, including prompt variables.
 (The NetWare server console prompt can't be changed.)

-See also "Drive mapping"; "Login scripts."
+See also "Drive mapping" ; "Login scripts."

 Property

 A characteristic of an NDS object.
 Each type of object (such as a User object, Organization object, or Profile object) has certain properties that hold information about the object.